German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

   correspond to datasets).
 * File annotation: The .csv file was picked from the local computer via the "Choose file" menu (ID of attached file on OMERO could be picked instead).
+* Target ID/name colname: These refer to the column names for the columns \
+  of either the ID or name of the target objects in the .csv.
+You can refer to the \
+  target objects with both, although names might not be unique.
+  In our example the .csv already has the default values the script proposes.

 We can see in the OMERO activities that the Key-Value pairs were added to 5 \
 datasets out of the 11 present in this project (as expected).
 One of them \